porfiriopaiz/site/content/2017_08_31_fedora-26-custom-operating-system-post-install.rst

 Once ``dnf`` configuration file is customized, service and timer are disabled, I clean the old cache and rebuild it.
-This time the commands are run as normal user, Fedora keeps to differents cache: one for the normal user and one for the root user:
+This time the commands are run as normal user, Fedora keeps two differents cache: one for the normal user and other for the root user:

 This will rebuild packages metadata cache for my normal user: